emilgab/coin-flip/README.md

 2. Run the file by typing in "python coin-flip.py".
 3. ENJOY!

+# Updated gameplay!
+Now you can see how much you've won or lost!
+The game will even allow you to automatically loan money to satisfy your gambling needs!

 # About
 The game will run until you type in quit or exit.
 If you panic, press CTRL + C.